georgeani/Hadoop-MapReduce-Implementation/README.md

 Global alphabetic sorting was also implemented, meaning that letters are organised alphabetically throughout the reducer output files.

 Moreover, the program can detect if the number inputted is incorrect and use the default mapper instead, in this case it results in a 3-gram.

+It should be noted that the account used to create and run the Hadoop cluster was a basic student account in the GCP.

 # Modifications performed to achieve better performance